Scaling Manipulation Learning with Visual Kinematic Chain Prediction: Experiments

 \subsubsection{Simulation}

-\textbf{Baselines.} We compare the performance of our visual kinematics transformer (VKT) and a behavioral cloning transformer (BCT).
-The BCT shares the same neural architecture with VKT.
-The difference is that BCT is directly trained to predict 6-DoF end-effector poses and gripper states.
-In contrast, VKT is trained to forecast visual kinematic chains first, then project the kinematics tokens to robot actions using a convolution head with the backbone frozen, as shown in Figure~\ref{fig:deploy}.
-The specialized agent is trained on each environment separately.
-The general agent is trained using demonstrations from both environments.
-We use the 6-DoF end-effector pose and binary gripper states as the robot action space for both Calvin and RLBench.
-Note that RLBench requires an additional gripper state for collision avoidance.
-We use two parallel convolution heads for the BCT general agent to predict the low-level robot actions for each environment.
+\textbf{Baselines.} We compare the performance of our visual kinematics transformer (VKT) with a behavioral cloning transformer (BCT).
+The BCT is directly trained to predict the robot actions such as 6-DoF end-effector poses \rbt{and joint values}.
+In contrast, VKT is trained to forecast visual kinematic chains first, then project the kinematics tokens to robot actions using a convolution head with the backbone frozen, as shown in Figure~\ref{fig:deploy}. \rbt{Note that the BCT shares the same neural architecture with VKT, including the convolution head for each specific environment.} The specialized agent is trained on each environment separately.
+The general agent is trained using demonstrations from all environments.
+We use the 6-DoF end-effector pose and binary gripper states as the robot action space for both Calvin and RLBench, and \rbt{the radian values of the 14 robot joints for ALOHA}. \rbt{We also compare the performance of our VKT with existing environment-specific methods.
+In Calvin, recent methods go beyond our imitation learning setup and adopt model learning for long-horizon latent planning.
+Therefore, we choose the goal-condition behavior cloning (GCBC) baseline from \cite{lynch2020learning}.
+In RLBench, we choose PerAct~\cite{shridhar2023perceiver} and retrain the model with the same camera setup as our VKT.
+In ALOHA, we choose the action chunking transformer (ACT) from the origin ALOHA paper\cite{zhao2023learning}.}